jmunixusers/presentations/InstallFest.md

 VT-x is not enabled.
 You will need to enable a BIOS feature to enable virtualization.

-To do this, open Settings and go to Updates and Recovery.
+To do this, open Settings and go to Updates and Security.
 On the left side of the window, choose "Recovery".
 In the main portion of the window (on the right), click "Restart now" under the Advanced Startup heading.